Long-time reformist leader Anwar named as Malaysian PM

-KUALA LUMPUR, Malaysia (AP) — Malaysia's king on Thursday named reformist opposition leader Anwar Ibrahim as the country's Prime Minister, ending days of uncertainty after divisive general elections produced a hung Parliament.
+KUALA LUMPUR, Malaysia (AP) — Malaysia's king on Thursday named reformist opposition leader Anwar Ibrahim as the country's prime minister, ending days of uncertainty after the divisive general election produced a hung Parliament.

-Sultan Abdullah Sultan Ahmad Shah said Anwar, 75, will be sworn in as the nation's 10th leader at the palace at 5 p.m.
+Sultan Abdullah Sultan Ahmad Shah said Anwar, 75, will be sworn in as the nation's 10th leader at 5 p.m.
 (0900 GMT) at the palace.

 Anwar’s Alliance of Hope led Saturday’s election with 82 seats, short of the 112 needed for a majority.
 An unexpected surge of ethnic Malay support propelled Former Prime Minister Muhyiddin Yassin’s right-leaning National Alliance to win 73 seats, with its ally Pan-Malaysian Islamic Party emerging as the biggest single party with 49 seats.